xaxxon/MeteorRestTutorial/tutorial.md

 	<div class='post_body'>{{body}}</div>
 </template>
 ```
-Mostly normal HTML, but the curly braces are bound to look a little strange.
+As you can see, it's mostly normal HTML, but the curly braces are bound to look a little strange.
 That's where the dynamic portions of the template are.

 Templates in Meteor use a system called Spacebars
 (https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md) for inserting dynamic content into HTML.
 You can recognize Spacebars code by the double curly braces which begin and end each section.

 In this case, the section inside the Spacebars blocks are simply replaced with the value of the variable when the
 template is rendered.
 Having the names in the template match the attribute names in the document we added to the database earlier makes things easier, but isn't required.

-This template only shows one blog posting, though.
+Our template only shows one blog posting, though.
 We want a page that shows them all.
 Create another template in the same file:

 ```HTML
 <template name='Posts'>